 2001 NEW ZEALAND CENSUS

-The 2nd highest religion was ‘Jedi’ over 50,000 kiwis.
+The 2nd highest religion was ‘Jedi’ over 50,000 New Zealanders registered.
 The highest per capita in the world at this time.
-Kiwis are definitely Star Wars fans
+Kiwi citizens are definitely Star Wars fans.

 NEW ZEALAND BUTTER MOUNTAINS